About the National Information Center on Health Services Research and Health Care Technology (NICHSR)

 NICHSR collaborates with other NLM components and with members of the Network of the National Library of Medicine® (NNLM) to exhibit NLM products and services and to present specially focused training classes at national meetings of HSR-related organizations.
 NICHSR also provides training programs for medical librarians to improve their ability to respond to health services research questions and to support the conduct of such research, and training activities directed toward producers and users of health services research.

 NICHSR supports a number of intramural and extramural research and development projects designed to improve access to useful health services research data.
 Current efforts include: expansion of the Unified Medical Language System® (UMLS®) Metathesaurus® to improve its utility in creating and retrieving computer-based patient records; and funding of extramural research and evaluation involving the creation and use of computer-based patient records.

-National Information Center
+National Information Center on Health Services

-Health Care Technology (NICHSR)
+Research and Health Care Technology (NICHSR)

 National Library of Medicine

 Contact Us: NLM Customer Service Web Site: //www.nlm.nih.gov/nichsr/